ak-tr/bins/README.md

 ## Current Bugs/Known Issues

 -   Generated .obj files have a large amount of open edges as warned by PrusaSlicer.
 Tested with Cura and PrusaSlicer and this doesn't affect its printability but can be quite annoying.
-Cannot generate .stl files at all, they are very buggy using `STLExporter`.
+-   Cannot generate .stl files at all, they are very buggy using `STLExporter`.
+Currently not implemented, may look into it in the future.
+Currently .obj files work well enough to make this project work.

 ## Roadmap